 In business, cash is king.
 Your business might be doing well and, in the next six to twelve months, you might be expecting to bring in increased revenue and profit.
 However, if there isn’t enough cash flow to cover company expenses, those potential earnings may not be felt.

-With 82% of businesses failing because of negative cash flows, these strategies to maintain a healthy cash flow are vital for survival – take a look below at the ten ways you can improve cash flow for your business.
+With 82% of businesses failing because of negative cash flows, these strategies and methods to maintain a healthy cash flow are vital for survival – take a look below at how to improve cash flow for your business.

 1. Analyse your accounts